 - Fragrance: Choose fragrance-free candles or ones containing 100% pure essential oils.
 I personally stay away from any product, including candles, that contains “fragrance oils,” which are often synthetic aroma compounds that are diluted with a carrier such as propylene glycol, vegetable oil, or mineral oil.
 I neither want synthetics nor propylene glycol or mineral oil in my life!

 - Buy candles made in the U.S. And ideally support the work of local candle makers that you can get to know and trust.

-If you prefer the ease of having products delivered directly to your door, here are some good options from Amazon:
+If you prefer the ease of having products delivered directly to your door, here are some good options: